 - Explicit approval is required to activate privileged roles.

-- Periodic conduct access reviews can check if users still need the assigned privileges.
+- Periodic conduct access reviews can be conducted to check if users still need the assigned privileges.

 - Notifications are sent when privileged access roles are activated.

 - A justification section is added to understand why the users activate their privileges.

 What scenarios does Microsoft PIM support?